 Maximum upload size

 You will be uploading resources to this course.
 The students may also do so if you set up activities which require it.
 This value sets a limit on the size of individual files which can be uploaded and should normally be set to what you believe to be a sensible limit.
 10MB is usually good enough to take most word or PowerPoint files.
 You can increase it to a maximum of 100MB.
-If you need to go beyond that please contact e-learning support for alternative solutions.
+If you need to go beyond that please contact the Digital Innovation Team for alternative solutions.

 The default is ‘Do not force’.
 We do not recommend you change this setting without first consulting e-learning support.
 The look and feel of pages on LearningSpace is controlled by a theme.
 If a different theme is applied it can look very different.
 It is currently possible to switch your course to a different theme but many alternatives will not work very well.
 Leave this value at ‘Do not force’ and our standard theme is used.